 Historically, the two largest players in the OTA scene have been Qunar and Ctrip.
 However, in recent years, these two giants have agreed to partner with each other and collaborate.
 Now, they control almost 80% of the OTA market in China.

 How is COVID-19 affecting travel from China?

-Travel restrictions coming in and out of China and around the world has diminished the tourism industry in the past year.
+Travel restrictions coming in and out of China and around the world have diminished the tourism industry in the past year.
 That being said, with the implementation of a new vaccine throughout the world, travel is expected to pick up once more.

 Some countries may even implement a “vaccine passport” which would allow individuals who are able to verify that they have received the vaccine to travel even before larger travel restrictions are completely lifted.